andycroll/andycroll.com/_posts/2021/2021-08-02-dont-call-replacement-classes-new.md

 Picking a single namespace for this kind of refactoring also gives you one place to look for all incomplete refactorings and unused code in your application.

-This staggered renaming also lets you deploy changes in a series of smaller releases and avoids the creation of long running refactoring branches that can be a nightmare to rebase, merge and deploy.
+This staggered renaming also lets you deploy changes in a series of smaller releases and avoids the creation of long-running refactoring branches that can be a nightmare to rebase, merge, and deploy.

 ## Why not?